codex-protocol/api-docs/source/includes/response-examples.md

 name                          | String | The name of the application.
 This will be shown in the Codex Viewer as a registered application, taking the place of your application's Ethereum address in the Codex Record’s provenance. email                         | String | The application developer’s email address.
-This will be used to communicate any breaking API changes or development updates. address                       | String | The Ethereum address that identifies the application, provisioned and managed by Codex behalf of the application developer. gasAllowance                  | String | The amount of gas left that the application can spend until it resets.
+This will be used to communicate any breaking API changes or development updates. address                       | String | The Ethereum address that identifies the application, provisioned and managed by Codex behalf of the application developer. gasAllowance                  | String | The total amount of gas the application can spend until the gas allowance is reset (this is what `gasAllowanceRemaining` is reset to every period.)
+See [Gas Allowance](#gas-allowance) for details. gasAllowanceRemaining         | String | The amount of gas left that the application can spend until it resets.
 See [Gas Allowance](#gas-allowance) for details.

 ## OAuth2 Access Token